-Should Korea wish to use a systems approach as a measure to manage the risk posed by this pathogen, QIA would need to submit a proposal outlining components of the system and how these components will address the risks posed by this pathogen.
-The Australian Government Department of Agriculture and Water Resources will consider the effectiveness of any system proposed by QIA.
+Should Korea wish to use a systems approach as a measure to manage the risk posed by this pathogen, QIA would need to submit a proposal for consideration and approval by the Australian Government Department of Agriculture and Water Resources.
+The proposal needs to outline components of the system and how these components will address the risks posed by this pathogen and also fulfil the requirements set out in ISPM 14.